A hypergraph bandwidth theorem: Main steps of the proofs

 \subsection{Allocation}

 The next two results implement the allocation step in the proofs of \cref{thm:framework-connectedness-robust,thm:framework-bandwidth-directed}.
 Note that in each case, we only allocate to a single blow-up.
-We begin with the allocation of a Hamilton cycle.
+We begin with the allocation of a Hamilton path.